What Is Documentary Wedding Photography?

 This style attracts couples and families who trust the process and understand that the best moments can’t be staged.

-Is Documentary Photography Right for You?
+Is Documentary Wedding Photography Right for You?

 • Feel awkward in front of the camera